AdobeDocs/commerce-admin.en/help/content-design/dynamic-blocks-rotate.md

 ---
 title: Add a Rotating Dynamic Block
-description: Add multiple dynamic blocks to a rotator to present a slide show of interactive content.
+description: Present a slide show of interactive content on the storefront by adding multiple dynamic blocks to a rotator.
 ---
 # Add a Rotating Dynamic Block

 {{ee-feature}}

-Multiple [dynamic blocks](dynamic-blocks.md) can be added to a rotator to present a slide show of interactive content.
+To present a slide show of interactive content, you can add multiple [dynamic blocks](dynamic-blocks.md) to a rotator.
 The [widget](widgets.md) tool is used to place the rotator at a specific place on a either a single page, or on multiple pages throughout your store.

 ![Dynamic block rotator](./assets/widget-dynamic-block-rotator.png)<!-- zoom -->

 ## Step 1: Create individual dynamic blocks

-Follow the instructions to [create the dynamic blocks](dynamic-blocks.md) that you want to place in the rotator.
+To [create the dynamic blocks](dynamic-blocks.md) that you want to place in the rotator, follow these instructions:

 ## Step 2: Add a dynamic block rotator widget